Skip to main content

 Wrigley Field Tour Guide

-Wed, Jun 4 6:30pm - 8:30pm CDT
+Wed, Jun 4 6:30pm - 8:15pm CDT

 Exclusive Dinner Keynote: Asking for More, Strategic Negotiation

 Ask for More, Strategic Negotiation: Only 7% of people know the secret to great negotiation - but mastering it is simpler than many people think!
 No matter where they start, anyone can improve their negotiation skills and see quantum-leap results in their professional lives.
-In this innovative, interactive talk, Anne Marie gives audiences several powerful tools to achieve immediate, massive results in their negotiations.
+In this innovative, interactive talk, Aurra gives audiences several powerful tools to achieve immediate, massive results in their negotiations.
 Straight from the pages of Alex Carter's Wall Street Journal bestselling book, Ask for More: 10 Questions to Negotiate Anything, participants learn how to ask powerful questions and then “land the plane” for the greatest effect.
 The results?
 Better deals, fewer losses, and a lot more collaboration across the board.

 June 5